awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-importing-data-create-iam-roles.md

 The policies that you create in this section use the principal of granting *least privilege*\.
 In other words, they only grant the specific permissions that are required to complete a specific task, and no more\.

-## Step 2\.1: Create a Policy and Role for Reading and Writing From Amazon S3<a name="tutorials-importing-data-create-iam-roles-s3-read-write"></a>
+## Step 2\.1: Create a policy and role for reading and writing from Amazon S3<a name="tutorials-importing-data-create-iam-roles-s3-read-write"></a>

 The first policy that you need to create is one that allows Lambda to view the contents of a folder in an Amazon S3 bucket\.
 It also allows Lambda to read files in that bucket, and to move those files to other folders in the same bucket\.